 About me

-I have a Ph.D. in Aerospace Engineering from Iowa State University.
-My dissertation addresses the problem of characterizing dynamic stall, the unsteady stall phenomenon observed over aerodynamic surfaces operating at high angles of attack.
+I am a postdoctoral research associate and instructor at Iowa State University, where I received my Ph.D. in Aerospace Engineering in Spring 2024.
 My research spans the areas of unsteady aerodynamics, boundary layer separation, and vortex-dominated flows.
+My doctoral research addressed the problem of characterizing dynamic stall, the unsteady stall phenomenon observed over aerodynamic surfaces operating at high angles of attack.
 During my graduate studies, I engaged with students on topics in aerospace propulsion and turbomachinery.
 I also served as a Regional Energy Innovator at Pacific Northwest National Lab, where I characterized precipitation at US offshore and onshore sites to improve wind turbine blade erosion estimates.
 I received my Master’s degree in Aerospace Engineering from the Indian Institute of Science, Bangalore.
 In the interim, I worked as an engineer in the Turbine Aerodynamics team at GE Aviation, where my contributions to a novel turbine rear frame design led to a patent award.

 Latest News